ayseecer/qbb2022-answers/week1-homework/README.md

 The Poisson distribution got less accurate compared to the 5X coverage Poisson distribution.
 The number of bases with 0x coverage is 0, and the Poisson predicts that pretty well.

-Question 2.
-De novo assembly

-Using the data described in the Data section above, assemble the reads using Spades.
+#######Question 2.
+De novo assembly: using the data described in the Data section above, assemble the reads using Spades.

-Question 2.1.
+######Question 2.1.
 How many contigs were produced?
 [Hint: try grep -c '>' contigs.fasta]

+Ran this bash command to get the answer 4 contigs were produced:
+[~/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm $] grep -c '>' contigs.fasta
+4

-Question 2.2.
+######Question 2.2.
 What is the total length of the contigs?
 [Hint: try samtools faidx, plus a short script if necessary]

+Ran this bash command to get the output file of contigs.fasta.fai which gave me the lengths of each contig in column 2: samtools faidx contigs.fasta

+NODE_1_length_105830_cov_20.649193      105830  36      60      61
+NODE_2_length_47860_cov_20.367392       47860   107665  60      61
+NODE_3_length_41351_cov_20.528098       41351   156358  60      61
+NODE_4_length_39426_cov_20.336388       39426   198434  60      61

-Question 2.3.
+######Question 2.3.
 What is the size of your largest contig?
 [Hint: check samtools faidx plus sort -n]

+The largest contig is the first one (NODE_1_length_105830_cov_20.649193) with a size of 105830 bases.

-Question 2.4.
+######Question 2.4.
 What is the contig N50 size?
 [Hint: Write a short script if necessary]

+Ran this bash command to get the output file of ref.fa.fai which gave me the length of the reference genome:samtools faidx ref.fa
+Halomonas       233806  11      70      71

+To get the N50 I found that the second largest contig length would surpass the halfway mark of the length of the reference genome which is 233806/2 = 116903, so N50 is 47860.
-Question 3.
-Whole Genome Alignment

-Use MUMmer for whole genome alignment.
+######Question 3.
+Whole Genome Alignment (Use MUMmer for whole genome alignment).

 Question 3.1.
 What is the average identify of your assembly compared to the reference?
 [Hint: try dnadiff]

+Ran this bash command to get an error: dnadiff /Users/cmdb/qbb2022-answers/week1-homework/asm/ref.fa /Users/cmdb/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm/contigs.fasta

+dnadiff /Users/cmdb/qbb2022-answers/week1-homework/asm/ref.fa /Users/cmdb/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm/contigs.fasta
+Illegal division by zero at /Users/cmdb/miniconda3/bin/dnadiff line 12.
+BEGIN failed--compilation aborted at /Users/cmdb/miniconda3/bin/dnadiff line 12

 Question 3.2.
 What is the length of the longest alignment [Hint: try nucmer and show-coords]